ladybug-tools/spider-2020/sandbox/spider-idf-viewer/v-2020-06-07/README.md

 * First commit

 12:27 ~
 In this GitHub issue, Mostapha mentioned that we could view IDF files.
-In actual fact, the Spidrr team has a lot of 3D viewers but not one for IDF.
+In actual fact, the Spider team has a lot of 3D viewers but not one for IDF.
 So let's make one.

 The core core are prepared.
 The Read Me is started.